0xadri/notes-js/_reactjs_states-effects.md

 -------------------------------------------------------

-# Rendering, Re-Rendering And Recursivity
+# `Rendering`, `Re-Rendering` And Recursivity

-Rendering is recursive: if the rendered component returns some other component, React will render that component next, and so on.
+`Rendering` is recursive: if the rendered component returns some other component, React will render that component next, and so on.

- 1. Rendering: React initial render calls the root component, and its child components recursively.
+ 1. `Rendering`: React initial render calls the root component, and its child components recursively.
- 2. Re-Rendering: React calls component whose state update triggered the render, and its child components recursively.
+ 2. `Re-Rendering`: React calls component whose state update triggered the render, and its child components recursively.

+`Re-Rendering` aka `re-executing` aka `re-evaluation`

 https://react.dev/learn/render-and-commit